-Did you know that the City of Freeport has a Recreation Center located at 803 Mystery Harbor Lane?
+Did you know that the City of Freeport's Recreation Center is located at 803 Mystery Harbor Lane?

 Whether it's a swim in the pool, working out in the weight room, working on cardio, playing basketball or racquetball, participating in programs or relaxing in the sauna the recreation center is the place to be.